From Engineering Policy Guide

 - 4) Fiscal Impact.
 Provide a dollar estimate for the proposal’s costs or savings to MoDOT.
 Include whatever calculations (initial savings or life cycle savings, for example) or assertions are necessary to accurately convey the proposal’s financial impact.
 The fiscal impact must be a numeric dollar value, not simply a vague financial discussion.

-Proposed revisions will be categorized by the Engineering Policy Administrator based on the following guidelines:
+Proposed revisions will be categorized by the Policy and Innovations Engineer based on the following guidelines:

 Level 1 Approval.
-If the idea is a routine technical matter, an errata correction or a clarification, it can be approved by the Engineering Policy Administrator without comment from the district engineers, the division engineers or the Chief Engineer.
+If, upon submittal in the Engineering Policy Revision Request Form, a proposed revision is determined to be a routine technical matter, an errata correction or a clarification, it can be approved by the Policy and Innovations Engineer without comment from the district engineers, the division engineers or the Chief Engineer.
 The EPG will be revised as necessary.

 |Tips on Text|